tobiasbriones/blog/mathswe/tsd/prototype/testing-the-texsydo-fx-prototype-2024-09-03/index.md

 Removing work and code redundancy by leveraging inference is required by MSWE, the engineering grade.
 Integrating Texsydo FX into Web was successful leading to prioritizing the transition to MVP stage.

+### Texsydo FX with a JavaFX Implementation

+Texsydo FX (DSL) aims for the engineering grade, but its implementation (SWAM) may be limited to the production grade.

+Its current JavaFX implementation and any other "high-level" implementations (web, etc.) *cannot be engineering-grade*.

+Also, notice that "FX" has nothing to do with "JavaFX" (which goes altogether).
+I started the project with HTML and CSS and chose JavaFX to settle.

+I use JavaFX due to its backend and Java2D capabilities, Kotlin, and my significant experience with the technology.
+Besides, JavaFX is probably the best choice when it comes to niches.

+Despite there being software, like Texsydo FX, which spec (DSL) aims for the engineering grade, some of its implementations (SWAM) may be limited to the production-grade.
+The project results in an MVP because the DSL will be engineering grade.
+Therefore, even if the SWAM implementation is not engineering grade, it still needs to integrate the DSL, which is engineering grade.